sagemath/more-sagemath-tutorials/tutorial-start-here.rst

 ..
 NOTE::

-    Vectors in Sage are row vectors.
+    Vectors in Sage can be used as row vectors or column vectors.
     A method such as ``eigenspaces`` might not return what you expect, so it is best to specify ``eigenspaces_left`` or ``eigenspaces_right`` instead.
 Same thing for kernel (``left_kernel`` or ``right_kernel``), and so on.